typst/packages/packages/preview/supercharged-dhbw/3.1.0/acronym-lib.typ

   })
 }

-// Display acronym in the plural form.
-Expands it if used for the first time.
 #let acrpl(acronym, link: true) = {
   acr(acronym, plural: true, link: link)
 }

-// Print an index of all the acronyms and their definitions.
 #let print-acronyms(language, acronym-spacing) = {
   heading(level: 1, outlined: false, numbering: none)[#ACRONYMS.at(language)]